 We are subject to extensive environmental laws.
 In the ordinary course of business, we are subject continually to environmental inspections and monitoring by governmental enforcement authorities.
 We may incur substantial costs, including fines, damages, and criminal or civil sanctions, for actual or alleged violations arising under environmental laws.
 In addition, our production facilities require operating permits that are subject to renewal, modification, and, in certain circumstances, revocation.
 Our operations involve the handling, transportation and use of numerous hazardous substances.
 From time to time, these operations may result in violations under environmental laws including spills or other releases of hazardous substances into the environment.
 In the event of a catastrophic incident, we could incur material costs or experience interruption in our operations as a result of addressing and implementing measures to prevent such incidents in the future.
 In February 1999, hydrochloric acid was accidentally released from the Greatham facility into a nearby marsh that includes a conservation area.
+This matter has been investigated by the British Environmental Agency, which has requested certain modifications to and monitoring of the wastewater discharge system at the facility, but has not issued any fines or penalties.
 We have an indemnity from ICI which we believe will cover, in large measure, our liability for this matter.
+In addition, the Texas Natural Resource Conservation Commission

-In addition, certain notices of violation relating to air emissions and wastewater issues have been issued to the Port Neches facility.
+("TNRCC") has issued certain notices of violation relating to air emissions and wastewater issues have been issued to the Port Neches facility, and filed an administrative petition with respect to certain of these violations on December 14, 1998.
 While these matters remain pending and could result in fines of over \$100,000, we do not believe any of these matters will be material to us.
 Given the nature of our business, we cannot assure you, however, that violations of environmental laws will not result in restrictions imposed on our activities, substantial fines, penalties, damages or other costs.